 Henna is a plant and the scientific name for it is "Lawsonia Inermis".
 When using henna for body art or hair dye we use powdered henna.
 The leaves of the plant are harvested while still young and then dried out, crushed, and sifted to form the powder that we use for this purpose.
 Natural henna stains the skin immediately with a light orange colour which then darkens within the next 2-3 days.
+Unfortunately there are companies out there that sell "black henna".
+This type of henna has PPD added to it which gives the paste a black appearance and it stains the skin immediately as opposed to taking 48 hours to oxidize.
+This type of henna is dangerous and can cause severe reactions to the skin.
+I do not use or condone black henna.
+Black henna usually smells like a sharpie marker.
+My paste is made with pure henna powder, lemon juice and essential oils.
+Natural henna should be a darker green colour with a natural earthy smell.

 No one truly knows where henna originated.
 Although the earliest written recordings of its existence date back to ancient Egyptian times when writing was first emerging.
 Remnants of henna stain discovered on mummies from ancient Egypt also confirm the use of henna was present in their lives.